HEIC to AVIF Converter

 HEIC decoding is computationally intensive.
 The heic2any library processes each file in JavaScript, which takes a second or two per image depending on file size and your device speed.

+Will my photo quality be preserved?
 At High (85%) quality, the output will be visually indistinguishable from the original for most photos.
 High-resolution photos from recent iPhones contain a lot of detail; use Maximum (95%) if you want to be certain.

+Are my photos uploaded to a server?
 No. Everything runs entirely in your browser.
 Your photos never leave your device.

+Does this preserve EXIF metadata?
 No. The conversion pipeline decodes to a canvas and re-encodes, which strips EXIF metadata including GPS location and camera settings.